Francis-Victoria/Splunk-SOC-L1-Alert-Lab/Incident-Tickets/ticket-001-failed-logins.md

-\## Summary
+\ Summary

-Multiple failed login attempts were detected for the Victoria account on host DESKTOP-96A3R4F.
+Multiple failed login attempts were detected for the Victoria's account on host DESKTOP-96A3R4F.
 The failed attempts were followed by a successful interactive login, so the activity was reviewed to determine whether it was normal user error or suspicious authentication activity.